-If you need further information or have additional questions, please contact your UBS Salesperson.
+If you need further information or have additional questions, please contact your UBS Salesperson or representative.

-Business Continuity Planning and Market Disruptions.
 UBS Securities LLC is responsible for maintaining and carrying out business continuity plans in the event of disruptions.
-These plans enable the Firm to continue performing critical business functions, such as the facilitation of customer transactions and other capital markets activities, in the event of localized or industry-wide crises, emergencies, pandemics or other events that result in adverse market conditions.
+These plans enable the Firm to continue performing critical business functions, such as the facilitation of customer transactions and other capital markets activities, in the event of localized or industry-wide crises, operational disruptions, emergencies, pandemics or other events that result in adverse market conditions.
 Examples of actions the firm may undertake include, but are not limited to, the following:

 - Relocating personnel to designated recovery locations and/or permitting certain personnel to work remotely from home;